koniin/Sprite-sheeter/README.md

     * Prompts for a folder and reads all sub directories of that folder and combines everything from those sub folders and writes output to the directory specified.
 3. Split an image into all its [X by Y] components (e.g. 32x32)
     * Splits an image in even squares.
 Prompts for a size (once, e.g. 32) and then for an input file.
 It will write where the output folder is located.
-4. Set default export filetype (e.g. json, plist)
+4. Set default export filetype
     * This can be used to change the type of output you want.
 Default is my own format I use but PList and simple JSON is also available.

 There is also the possibility run it with arguments.